SiliconLabs/wifi_combo_applications/SiWx917/wlan_ble/iot-pa-coex-out_of_box_demo_aws/readme.md

 SiWG917 establishes WLAN connectivity via BLE provisioning.
 SiWG917 then proceeds to ping [www.silabs.com](https://www.silabs.com) for 5 times, after which MQTT connectivity with AWS broker is established.
 Then Network Processor of SiWG917 enters connected sleep state.
-Si917 interacts with the on-board Si7021 sensor to fetch real-time temperature values via I2C interface, and publishes to the cloud on the topic Si917_APP_STATUS until the device is disconnected from the access point.
-If a message is published onto the topic from a AWS MQTT client (here AWS Console GUI) to which the module is subscribed (Si917_MQTT_RECEIVE), the NWP wakes up and displays the received data and goes back to connected sleep state.
-The status of application is updated on the TFT-LCD display on the WPK baseboard, the same can be observed on the serial terminal prints as well.
+Si917 interacts with the on-board Si7021 sensor to fetch real-time temperature values via I2C interface, and publishes to the cloud on the topic 'Si917_APP_STATUS'.
+If a message is published onto the topic from a remote MQTT client (here AWS Console GUI) to which the module is subscribed (Si917_MQTT_RECEIVE), the NWP wakes up and displays the received data and goes back to connected sleep state.
+The status of application is updated on the TFT-LCD display on the baseboard, the same can be observed on the serial terminal prints as well.

 **Overview of AWS SDK**